IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

 ...
 ```

 > NOTE: Since this above is pushing a lot of images, it is possible that you might see this command fail with a timeout error, or unknown blob.
-Retrying the command (more than once if necessary) will get round this issue.
+Retrying the command (more than once if necessary) will resolve this issue.

 ### 7. Update code repo and release a new collection